polcak/jsrestrictor/website/content/posts/i18n_developers.md

 }
 ```

-And you add the description as `extensionDescription` to your `messages.json`:
+You add the description as `extensionDescription` to your `messages.json`:

 ```json
 	"extensionDescription": {